Limited places available – register now!

 The Dental Therapists Return to Work Scheme has been set up and designed to equip Dental Therapy graduates to be refreshed with the necessary training and education to gain the skills required to return to working successfully in a general dental practice environment.

-From the end of November 2022, there are exciting new developments in NHS dentistry that will allow dental therapists to carry out direct access in general dental practice within the NHS.
-Ensure you are ready to participate in this exciting time by increasing your skills with a Return to Therapy course.
-This course will run two days a week for a period of 4-6 months.
+From the end of November 2022, there were exciting new developments in NHS dentistry that allow dental therapists to carry out direct access in general dental practice within the NHS.
+Ensure you are ready to practice by increasing your skills with a Return to Therapy course.
+This course will run two days a week for a period of 6 months.
 You will be paid on an NHS Agenda for Change, band 6 salary, pro rata 2 days a week.
 You will be placed in one of our training practices, with an experienced dentist educational supervisor who will offer support and guidance.
 You will have the opportunity to carry out the full scope of practice of a dental therapist and will have the support of a training programme mentor who is a dental therapist.